 The next day Audra began to suffer a miscarriage.
 We would not have any images to keep of this baby.
 But she had gone with us to the county fair a couple of days before.

 We did not name this baby for a while.
 About a month later, I attended a Walk to Emmaus.
 During a special prayer time, the name Glory Dawn came to me.
-Though we could not know the gender of this child, we chose to name her Glory.
 She is one more blessing we anticipate meeting when the roll is called up yonder.

 In November of 2011, God blessed us with another child, our fourth in three years.
 OB appointments were not quite as hard, but we were always relieved when we heard the heartbeat and got a good report.